icaven/glm/readme.txt

 - Fixed angle and orientedAngle that sometimes return NaN values (#145)
 - Deprecated degrees for function parameters and display a message
 - Added possible static_cast conversion of GLM types (#72)
+- Fixed error 'inverse' is not a member of 'glm' from glm::unProject (#146)

 ================================================================================
 GLM 0.9.5.0: 2013-12-25